Hoody Agent Skill — pick a surface (SDK / HTTP / CLI)

 // One-off shell command (ephemeral terminal — no session reuse):

-const r = await box.terminal.execution.execute(
+const run = await box.terminal.execution.execute(

 { command: 'uname -a && uptime' },